achensov/addToCart/README.md

 ## Future Enhancements

-1. Integrating a backend to persist cart data.
+1. Integrating a backend to persist bag data.
-2. Implementing user accounts and saving cart states for users.
+2. Implementing user accounts and saving shopping bag states for users.
 3. Introducing more interactive UI/UX elements.